sumn2u/learn-javascript/en/regular-expression.md

 /pattern/modifiers
 ```

 The flags are optional while creating a regular expression using literals.
-Example of creating identical regular using above mentioned method.
+Example of creating identical regular using above mentioned method is as follows.

 ```javascript
 let re1 = new RegExp("xyz");